 In order to claim conformance to this option, the Form Filler SHALL implement SDC Pre-Pop content module (Refer Section Q.1).

-X.2.2 Form Filler: Option
+X.2.2 Form Filler: SDC XML Package Option

-This option defines the requirement placed on requesting and retrieving an .
-The Form Filler’s support for this option determines how a request for an is generated when requesting it using ITI-34:
+This option defines the requirement placed on requesting and retrieving an SDC XML Package.
+The Form Filler’s support for this option determines how a request for an SDC XML Package is generated when requesting it using ITI-34:

-In order to claim conformance to this option, the Form Filler SHALL implement content module (Refer Section Q.2.1).
+In order to claim conformance to this option, the Form Filler SHALL implement SDC XML Package content module (Refer Section Q.2.1).

-X.2.3 Form Filler: Option
+X.2.3 Form Filler: SDC HTML Package Option

-This option defines the requirement placed on requesting and retrieving an .
-The Form Filler’s support for this option determines how an is requested and rendered when the Form Fillers retrieve it using ITI-34:
+This option defines the requirement placed on requesting and retrieving an SDC HTML Package.
+The Form Filler’s support for this option determines how an SDC HTML Package is requested and rendered when the Form Fillers retrieve it using ITI-34:

-In order to claim conformance to this option, the Form Filler SHALL implement content module (Refer Section Q.3.1).
+In order to claim conformance to this option, the Form Filler SHALL implement SDC HTML Package content module (Refer Section Q.3.1).

-X.2.4 Form Filler: Option
+X.2.4 Form Filler: SDC URI Form Option

 This option defines the requirement placed on requesting and retrieving form URI.
 The Form Filler’s support for the this option determines how a response providing URI to an SDC form is handled when the Form Filler retrieves the information using ITI-34:

-In order to claim conformance to this option, the Form Filler SHALL implement content module (Refer Section Q.4.1).
+In order to claim conformance to this option, the Form Filler SHALL implement SDC URI Form content module (Refer Section Q.4.1).

 X.2.5 Form Filler: SDC Auto-Pop Option